denog/denog-wg-access/README.md

 ## Contribute

-You can contribute to this routing guide on [github.com/denog/routing-guide/](https://github.com/denog/denog-wg-access/) using GitHubs issues or pull request features.
+You can contribute to this repostory on [github.com/denog/denog-wg-access](htthttps://github.com/denog/denog-wg-access) using GitHubs issues or pull request features.

 We have a [Code of Conduct](https://github.com/denog/denog-wg-access/blob/main/CODE_OF_CONDUCT.md) as a common ground for collaboration.